stansuo/stansuo.github.io/README.md

 ---
 ## A bit about myself
 ### Hi, this is Stan.
 I see myself...
-- curious, adventurous, and open-minded
+- Curious, Adventurous, and Open-minded
-- love nature, traveling, reading, and thinking
+- Love Nature, Traveling, Reading, and Thinking
-- believe in old-school virtues, and the genuine kindness of human beings
+- Believe in Old-school Virtues, and the Genuine Kindness of Human Beings

 ### Data Analytics | Business Development | Life Science.
 - #### ~5 years of work experience composed of 50% **Business Analysis & Market Assessment**, 30% **Business Development**, 20% **Project Management**.